||Home > Instructional Services > Dept.|

 Papers must be typed and cited APA style.

 Late Paper Policy: Unless prior arrangements have been made and agreed upon by me, 2pts will be deducted from your paper for every day that it is late.
-To allow time for grading and posting final grades, forum postings and papers will not be accepted after noon 06/16/2012.
+To allow time for grading and posting final grades, papers will not be accepted after 12/12/2012 and forum postings will not be graded after12/13/2012

 Moodle Forums are an important part of this course.
 They generally are meant to take the place of classroom discussions.
 Students are expected to have read the chapter prior to responding to the Forum discussion questions.
 Forum discussions are graded on a scale of 1-3.
 See examples and grading rubric posted on Moodle for more information.
 Students are expected to participate in Forum discussions at least once per week.
 Students may choose to answer 3 out of the 5 questions or 2 questions and respond to 1 other students’ answer.
 There must be three postings per week.
 Examples of Forum Postings with grades can be found on the homepage under ‘Examples of Papers and Forum Postings’.